Dental Implants Austin

 The 4-Step Dental Implant Process

-Compared to many other treatments, getting dental implants can seem very complicated to someone who is unfamiliar with how it works; however, it can be broken down into four simple stages: consultation, surgery, abutment, and restoration.
+Compared to many other treatments, getting dental implants can seem very complicated to someone unfamiliar with how it works; however, it can be broken down into four simple stages: consultation, surgery, abutment, and restoration.
 At every step, we can guide you through the process and help you know what to expect next in your tooth replacement journey.

 Initial Dental Implant Consultation